-Figure 6: Dwellings on Plots 2 to 5
+Figure 6: Dwellings on Plots 2 to 4

-4.3 The properties would also benefit from outstanding energy efficiency credentials and low carbon fabrication, with the highest quality of insulation and locally sourced materials, rainwater harvesting, electric vehicle charging point and highest rated energy efficient appliances and utilities.
+- 4.3 The properties would also benefit from outstanding energy efficiency credentials and low carbon fabrication, with the highest quality of insulation and locally sourced materials, rainwater harvesting, electric vehicle charging point and highest rated energy efficient appliances and utilities.
 The development has also been designed to maximise solar gain through its orientation of glazing.

-4.4 Internally, the following accommodation is proposed for the dwelling on plot 1:
+The revised design has removed all basements. - 4.4 Externally, each of the properties would benefit from amenity space at the rear and one parking space.
+Access to the development would be off Uxbridge Road via a private drive.
+The replacement dwelling at the front would be car free. - 4.5 Further details of the proposed site layout, floor plans and elevations are provided in the submitted drawings accompanying this application.